Donate

 Self-help and support groups

-Self-help and support groups where you’re able to talk to others going through similar experiences can be useful to both sufferers and their families throughout treatment and in sustaining recovery.
-Please search our Helpfinder database for information about what’s available in your area.
-Alternatively, Beat runs online support groups for people with eating disorders.
+Self-help and support groups where you’re able to talk to others going through similar experiences can be useful to both people with eating disorders and their families throughout treatment and in sustaining recovery.
+You can search our HelpFinder service to see what’s available in your area.

 What support can Beat offer?